 2019 Jeep Cherokee Latitude Problems: #5.
 Recalls For Seat Problems

-The seventh recall Chrysler made for the 2019 Cherokees was on April 11, 2019, with the recall number V31.
+The seventh recall Chrysler made for the 2019 Cherokee was on April 11, 2019, with the recall number V31.
 Chrysler made this recall to correct the issues with the front passenger seats of these Cherokees.
 These seats had loose mounting bolts.
 A total of 253 vehicles were affected by this recall.

 2019 Jeep Cherokee Latitude Problems: #6.
 Recalls For Airbag Issues

-Chrysler made its eighth recall for 2019 Cherokees on June 12, 2019, with the recall number V63.
+Chrysler made its eighth recall for the 2019 Cherokee on June 12, 2019, with the recall number V63.
 A total of 41,169 vehicles were affected by this recall.
 The impact and acceleration sensors in this batch of Cherokees were prone to failure.
 If they failed, they could affect the airbag system preventing it from detecting certain crashes.

 2019 Jeep Cherokee Latitude Problems: #7.
 Recalls For Steering Problems

-2019 Jeep Grand Cherokee Problems
+2019 Jeep Cherokee Problems

-The 2019 Jeep Grand Cherokee is one of the most problematic Cherokees.
+The 2019 Jeep Cherokee is one of the most problematic Cherokees.
 Many of its users have logged several complaints with the NHTSA regarding this Cherokee.
-The recall of the 2019 Jeep Grand Cherokee was for issues ranging from numerous exhaust and electrical problems to faulty airbags.
+The recall of the 2019 Jeep Cherokee was for issues ranging from numerous exhaust and electrical problems to faulty airbags.

-Some of the most common problems with the 2019 Jeep Grand Cherokee include transmission problems, electrical system problems, and brake problems.
+Some of the most common problems with the 2019 Jeep Cherokee include transmission problems, electrical system problems, and brake problems.

 2019 Jeep Cherokee Latitude Problems: #1.
 Transmission Problems

 Vehicles made for off-roading should have sturdy components.
-However, many Jeep Grand Cherokee users have reported a series of complaints about their Grand Cherokees suddenly stalling while decelerating, shifting rough and hard, and sudden glitches in transmission between the 1st and 2nd gears.
+However, many Jeep Cherokee users have reported a series of complaints about their Cherokees suddenly stalling while decelerating, shifting rough and hard, and sudden glitches in transmission between the 1st and 2nd gears.

 2019 Jeep Cherokee Latitude Problems: #2.
 Electrical System Problems

-The 2019 Jeep Grand Cherokees also have electrical problems and typically stall after stopping.
+The 2019 Jeep Cherokees also have electrical problems and typically stall after stopping.
 Unlike normal scenarios where you will need to push the accelerator and keep moving.
 These Cherokees refuse to restart until they are turned off and on again.

 2019 Jeep Cherokee Latitude Problems: #3.
 Brake Problems